PalakJain9/Developer-Days/README.md

 Week-1 challenges
   1) Calculator using Javascript
-  2) Design the front-end of portfolio using React
+  2) Designing front-end of portfolio using React (under development)